aurelia/documentation/English/get-started.md

 3. Add a view with the same name (but with an .html extension).
 4. Celebrate.

+>**Note:** At this point, it may worth it for you to look at the original skeleton code for these screens.
+You will find a few other goodies there such as animation, element binding and custom attributes.

 ## Bonus: Creating a Custom Element

 Look at you, you overachiever!
 I see you're interested in learning some extra awesome on this fine day.
 In that case, let's create a custom HTML element.
 I think a good candidate for this is our navbar.
 That's a lot of HTML in our _app.html_ file.
 Why not extract a custom `<nav-bar>` element to make things a bit more declarative?
 Here's what we want to be able to write in the end: